Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/_index.md

 ---

-    title: Transfer CFT command guide and syntax
+    title: "Transfer CFT command guide and syntax "
-    linkTitle: Command guide and parameters
+    linkTitle: "Command guide and parameters"
-    weight: 130
+    weight: 120

----
-This topic provides a useful list of {{< TransferCFT/axwayvariablesComponentShortName  >}} commands, syntax, and parameters.
+---This topic provides a useful list of {{< TransferCFT/axwayvariablesComponentShortName  >}} commands, syntax, and parameters.
 For a more detailed description of the Transfer CFT commands, refer to the link displayed below each command syntax.